Is Catania safe to visit? A comprehensive safety guide

 Is Catania safe to visit right now?

 Catania is a relatively safe city to visit, with a safety score of 71 based on the Travel Safe Abroad Index.
-Most Catania neighborhoods are safe, but its crime rate is still pretty high and increases each year, so follow your common sense and take the usual precautions no matter where you go.
+Most Catania neighborhoods are safe, so follow your common sense and take the usual precautions no matter where you go.

-Tourists don’t risk their lives, and it’s unlikely that you’ll witness or become a victim of violent crime, so you can visit Catania without worries.
-You could be at risk of pickpocketing, car theft, and scams, which are common in many big cities, but if you stay alert and do not draw attention to yourself, you can have a fun and trouble-free trip to this city located in charming Sicily.
+You could be at risk of pickpocketing, and scams, which are common in many big cities, but if you stay alert and do not draw attention to yourself, you can have a fun and trouble-free trip to this city located in charming Sicily.

 There’s no such thing as the perfect city guide, and while we’ll educate you on ways to remain safe in Catania, the safety of your belongings and your well-being is your responsibility.
 Do further research even if you’re an experienced traveler, and check your country’s safety guidelines and advisories before heading off on your adventure.
 As you become more familiar with your destination and follow Catania safety tips and advice, nothing can ruin your Italian holiday!